nusco/tutorials/docs/linux/step_four.md

 		CMD /usr/games/fortune -a | cowsay

  	This line tells the `fortune` program to pass a nifty quote to the `cowsay` program.

 10. Check your work, your file should look like this:

 		FROM docker/whalesay:latest
 		RUN apt-get -y update && apt-get install -y fortunes CMD /usr/games/fortune -a | cowsay

 11. Save and close your Dockerfile.

 	At this point, you have all your software ingredients and behaviors described in a Dockerfile.
 You are ready to build a new image.

+## Step 2: Build an image from your Dockerfile

-12. Now, build your new image by typing the `docker build -t docker-whale .` command in your terminal (don't forget the . period).
+1. Now, build your new image by typing the `docker build -t docker-whale .` command in your terminal (don't forget the . period).

         $ docker build -t docker-whale .
         Sending build context to Docker daemon 158.8 MB